Welcome to the Worldwide Greathead family my One-Name Study - Person Page 106

 #2627, b.
 6 December 1824, d.
 1901

-Relationship=4th great-granddaughter of Thomas Greathead.
+4th great-granddaughter of Thomas Greathead

 Appears on charts:

-Chart 2: Lifeboat and 1820 settlers Greathead families
+Chart 2 - Lifeboat and 1820 settlers Greathead families

-Maria de Guadaloupe Anna Antonia Robinson was born on 6 December 1824 in Mexico.1,2 She was the daughter of Daniel Robinson and Mary Ann Greathead.
+Maria de Guadaloupe Anna Antonia Robinson was born on 6 December 1824 in Mexico.1,2 She was the daughter of Daniel William Robinson and Mary Ann Greathead.
 She was baptised on 19 July 1830 in St Giles, Camberwell, London, England.1,2 She married Robert Agassiz on 23 August 1849 in St James, Paddington, London, England.1,2,3 Her husband Robert died on 1858 in Sandown, Isle of Wight, England.1,2,4 She married William Watson English on 3 October 1862 in Kensington, London, England.1,5 In the census of 3 April 1881 in Kirtley, Suffolk, England, she was listed as the wife of William Watson English.6 In the census of 5 April 1891 in 92 Clifton Hill, St Marylebone, London, England, she was listed as the wife of William Watson English.7 Maria was listed as head of household in the census of 31 March 1901 in Pepperharrow Road, Godalming, Surrey, England, Maria and her daughters were living on their own means.
-Maria is listed as married but no sign of her husband William.8 She died in 1901 in Guildford, Surrey, England.2,9
+Maria is listed as married but no sign of her husband William.8 Maria died in 1901 in Guildford, Surrey, England.2,9

 Children of Maria de Guadaloupe Anna Antonia Robinson and Robert Agassiz